alvinaanwarr/1420---final-project/README.md

 - Waitlist order is determined by booking timestamp

 #### Data Set Error
-An error occured while attempting to incorporate the data sets, in the EventService, BookingService, and UserService codes.
-The line <private static final String FILE = "scr/DataSet/events.csv"; > was added (same for booking and user, change to /booking.csv and /user.csv).
+An error occurred while incorporating the dataset files within the EventService, BookingService, and UserService classes.
+To resolve this, the following line was added (with corresponding changes for each file):

+private static final String FILE = "src/DataSet/events.csv";
+(similarly updated to /bookings.csv and /users.csv as needed)

+The issue was caused by incorrect file paths in the code.
+The program was referencing the wrong dataset locations, which prevented the GUI from loading data properly.
+Updating the file paths ensured that the datasets were correctly accessed and displayed in the application.

 ## JUnit Testing